SierraTecnologia/Facilitador/README.md

 | ^6.0.x | 0.1.x | yes |
 | ^5.4.x | 0.1.x | no |

+## Features

+## Facilitador Crud Admin

+- [x] Display Dashboard with all configure models
+- [x] Display Index page only with model class
+- [x] Display View Page only with model class
+- [ ] Display Add Page only with model class
+- [ ] Display Edit Page only with model class
+- [ ] Display Search Page only with model class
+- [ ] Export/Import for/from excel
+- [ ] Implement policy for view/edit tables info.

+## Comands

+- [ ] Generate migrations from Database
+- [ ] Generate models from Database
+- [ ] Generate models from migrations

 ### Installation

 Start a new Laravel project: